grothedev/fp_flutter/README.md

 TODO:
 * NOTES FROM 2021/1/6 compatibility update:
+  * what should remain in util and what to controllers?
+  * notifications screen
   * going to use different state management: flutterredux, getx, riverpod, provider
   * fix duplicate notification code
   * possibly reduce number of requests made